Theoretical physics and your buying groups

 Who’s visiting your website?
 And how can you categorize them into buying groups?

-You might think you’ve got a grasp on the prospects who are visiting.
+You might think you’ve got a grasp on B2B buying behavior and the prospects who are visiting.
 The ones showing interest in you.

 And the reason you think you might have a good grasp on this is because of leads.
 If you know who your leads are, then you know who’s coming to your site, right?

-Most of us don’t know what we don’t know about buying groups, how we’re fooling ourselves, and what the anonymous traffic to our sites actually means.
+Most of us don’t know what we don’t know about B2B group buying, how we’re fooling ourselves, and what the anonymous traffic to our sites actually means.

 Thankfully, there are brilliant people like Kerry Cunningham in the world.
 Kerry’s our guest on this week’s episode of The Data-Driven Marketer, and he’s here to help shed light on this all-too-common problem.